ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 val host : string -> string = <fun>
 ```
 This may fail by raising `Not_found` if the first the call to `String.index`
-does, which make sense since if there is no `@` character in the input string,
+does, which could happen if there is no `@` character in the input string,
 signifying that it's not an email address.
-However, if the second call to `String.index` fails,
+However, if the second call to
-meaning no dot character was found, we may return the whole fully qualified
+`String.index` fails, meaning no dot character was found, we may return the
-domain name (FQDN) as a fallback, but only if it isn't the empty string.
+whole fully qualified domain name (FQDN) as a fallback, but only if it isn't
+the empty string.

-Note that `String.sub` may throw `Invalid_argument`.
-Fortunately, this can't
+Note that generally `String.sub` may throw `Invalid_argument`.
+Fortunately, this
-happen.
-In the worst case, the `@` character is the last one, then `fqdn_pos` is
+can't happen when calculating `fqdn`: in the worst case, the `@` character is
-off range by one but `fqdn_len` is null, and that combination of parameters
+the last one, when `fqdn_pos` is off range by one but `fqdn_len` is null, and
-doesn't count as an invalid substring.
+that combination of parameters gives an empty string rather than an exception.

-Below is the equivalent function using the same logic, but using **`option`** instead of
+Below is the equivalent function using the same logic, but using **`option`**
-exceptions:
+instead of exceptions:

 ```ocaml
 # let host_opt email =